lateralblast/goat/README.md

 This tools is designed to consolidate several tools into one generic tool.

-At the moment it supports get/set for Intel's AMT.
+At the moment it supports get/set for Intel's AMT, and some iDRAC functions.

 Some features: